MadzCode/FInal_Documentation/Dev_Journal.md

 ## Reflection
 - After working in a group I relised that choosing reliable team members is a must, having just one team member not play their part can have a devastating effect on the production progress and put more work onto my plate in the longrun.
 After some thought my next game will be a solo project and I may use the original idea for my prototype.

+- I should have also stopped putting off work as it added more work for me later on, causing delays for the timeline I had set for myself.
 ### Research Effectiveness
 - Assess the usefulness of the research conducted during the project.
 - Highlight which sources (games, academic, documentation) had the most significant impact on your work and explain why.